 Red, green or yellow curry?

-I have often made Thai green curry but less so the red or yellow.
+I have often made Thai green curry but only rarely the red or yellow.
 Thai green curry’s green color comes from the cilantro and basil it contains.
 These are two of my favorite tastes and I could eat them in everything!
 I always add more fresh basil and cilantro to Thai curries since I love them so much.
 But I know people who don’t like cilantro and so the green might not be their favorite.

 With a red curry, which contains more chilies (and sometimes chili powder) I rely more on the paste itself for the flavor.
 Red curry can be sweeter than the others, but that depends greatly on what else you add to it.
 There’s cilantro and basil in this recipe too – what can I say?